Bishop of Hexham and Newcastle: Current situation

 The present diocese covers an area of 7,700 km2 of the counties of Northumberland, Tyne and Wear, Durham and that part of Cleveland which is north of the River Tees.
 The see is in the City of Newcastle upon Tyne where the seat is located at the Cathedral Church of Saint Mary, which was consecrated on 21 August 1860.

 The Bishop's residence was formerly Bishop's House, East Denton Hall, Newcastle upon Tyne.
 It is now at West Avenue, Gosforth, Newcastle upon Tyne.

 The Right Reverend Séamus Cunningham, who was appointed the 13th Bishop of Hexham and Newcastle by Pope Benedict XVI on 9 January 2009.
 He had previously served as Vicar General and Diocesan Administrator.
 He was ordained on 20 March 2009, the Feast of Saint Cuthbert, patron of the diocese.
-Retired at the age of 76 in February 2019.
+He retired at the age of 76 in February 2019.

 The previous bishop is the Right Reverend Robert Byrne.
 He was installed on 25 March 2019 in St Mary's Cathedral, Newcastle upon Tyne.
 Bishop Byrne submitted his resignation early, at the age of 66, citing that his episcopal ministry had become "too great a burden."
 His resignation was accepted by the Holy See on 12 December 2022.